 This letter will be effective for future unless it is terminated, amended or superseded.
-Please sign and return the attached copy of this letter to indicate that it is written in accordance with your understanding of the arrangements for our financial statement audit.
+Please sign and return the attached copy of this letter to indicate that it is written in accordance with your understanding of the arrangements for our audit of financial statements.

-Distinguish between a checklist and an Internal Control Questionnaire in Table 6.3.
+Distinguish between a checklist and an Internal Control Questionnaire in table 6.3

-Key features of a checklist and an Internal Control Questionnaire
+Key-features of a checklist and an Internal Control Questionnaire

-Key features Checklist Internal Control Questionnaire
+Key-features Checklist Internal Control

+Questionnaire

-It is answered by the audit staff
+It is answered by an audit staff

 It can cover more than one area

 It can be issued only after an audit completion

 It can be issued at any time

 Its objective is to detect internal control weaknesses

 and to evaluate performance

-It verifies compliance by the management, and
+It verifies compliance by management, and detects

-detects internal control weaknesses
+internal control weaknesses

 It covers only one area.
 The separate checklist is

 required for each area

 It is answered by management